Muhammad-Ibrahim-Amjad64/Muhammad-Ibrahim-Amjad64/README.md

 <br/>

 <div>
-  I am a skilled MERN Stack and iOS/Android applications developer with extensive experience in utilizing cutting-edge technologies, including Next.js, React Native, React, Node.js, MongoDB, Firebase, MySQL, Git/GitHub, JavaScript, HTML5, and CSS3.
+ As a fullstack developer with experience in Node.js, React, Next.js, Vue.js, Nuxt.js, and React Native, I am a versatile and skilled professional with a passion for creating intuitive and engaging web and IOS/Android applications.

-My passion drives me to approach every task with enthusiasm, perceiving each challenge as an opportunity for growth and innovation.
-I possess a deep commitment to excellence, continuously seeking ways to enhance my skills and stay abreast of the latest industry advancements.
+With my experience in Nodejs, I have a strong foundation in Express and MVC frameworks, allowing me to quickly build robust and scalable backends for applications.
+My expertise in React, Next.js, React Native, Vue.js, and Nuxt.js allows me to create dynamic and interactive user interfaces, using the latest tools and techniques in frontend development.

-Please do not hesitate to reach out to me at +923122990606.
-I look forward to collaborating with you and delivering exceptional results.
+Do not hesitate to reach out to me at mibrahimmkhann@gmail.com.
+I look forward to collaborating with you and delivering exceptional results

 </div>